 - At Stony Brook, we value resident feedback.
 Program Directors meet monthly with residents, where residents share comments and input.
 The Department hosts an Annual Resident-Faculty Retreat which further facilitates exchange of ideas, opinions and discussions regarding different aspects of the residency program.
 Faculty mentors provide 1:1 opportunity for feedback and support.

 - Research opportunities are abundant.
 All residents complete a research project prior to graduation.
 For some, this is a case-controlled trial.
 For others, it is a case report on an interesting patient.
 Residents have elective time that can be spent in any research laboratory at the University (including within the Medical School but also across campus in various related Departments).
 Our residents are encouraged to submit research for publications or presentation at local and national meetings.

 - We are particularly proud of the number of former residents who have gone into academic medicine.
-Roughly 70% of our graduates now hold full-time academic appointments.
+Roughly 70 percent of our graduates now hold full-time academic appointments.